King Lear (1987 film): William Shakespeare Jr.

 William Shakespeare Junior (Will Jr.) sits at a table in the deserted hotel restaurant, overlooking Lake Geneva.
 There are some red tulips on the table.
 He wonders why he has been chosen to make this film, rather than a better-known director ("...some gentleman from Moscow or Beverly Hills.
 Why don't they just order some goblin to shoot this twisted fairy tale?").
 In voice-over, Godard reads extracts from Robert Bresson's Notes sur le cinématographe.
 Will Jr. imagines 'auteurs' who could have made this film, like Marcel Pagnol, Kenji Mizoguchi, François Truffaut ("No"), Georges Franju, Robert Bresson, Pier Paulo Pasolini, Fritz Lang, Georges Melies, Jaques Tati, Jean Cocteau.

 Junior wonders about Luchino Visconti (assistant to Jean Renoir), and about Auguste Renoir's attraction to young girls in later years.
 The name of Mr Alien is heard in voice-over with an image of Sergei Eisenstein editing on his death-bed.
 Will Jr. is now in a hotel bedroom, looking at an album with images of Orson Welles, Vermeer's Girl with a Pearl Earring.
 Power and Virtue (inter-title) Rembrandt's Saint Paul, Rubens' Young Woman Looking Down, Rembrandt's The Return of the Prodigal Son.
 At the same time, in voice-over, Cordelia reads from sonnet 47: and Lear - foreshadowing the last scene of the play - mourns the death of his daughter.

-Seen at a restaurant table with yellow flowers, Will Jr. explains in voice-over that he is on duty for the Cannon Cultural Division: and then there is NO THING (inter-title).
+Seen at a restaurant table with yellow flowers, Will Jr. explains in voice-over that he is on duty for the Cannon Cultural Division.
 Everything had disappeared after the Chernobyl explosion.
 Saturn Devouring His Son by Goya.
 After a while everything came back: electricity, houses, cars—everything except culture and William Junior.
 Emerging from a reed bed, he explains (in voice-over) that—by special arrangement with the Cannon Cultural Division and the Royal Library of Her Majesty, the Queen he was engaged to recover what had been lost, starting the works of his famous ancestor.

 In the restaurant, Will Jr. (very noisily slurping his soup) overhears Cordelia talking with a waiter.
-Learo interrupts, and Will Jr. realises that he is speaking lines from one of Shakespeare's lost plays.
+Learo interrupts (with words taken from Act 1, Scene 1, from Shakespeare's play), and Will Jr. realises that Learo is speaking lines from one of his ancestor's lost works.
 But Learo starts reminiscing about Bugsy Siegel and Meyer Lansky, two Jewish mobsters in Las Vegas.
 Lear reproves Cordelia for not having professed her love for him effusively enough, and says she will lose her inheritance ("You may mar your dollars").
 Will Jr. goes to thank Cordelia ("my lady"), but Learo accuses him of "making a play for my girl", and silently leads her away.
 "Characters!"